This post may include affiliate links; see our disclosure policy.

 - Cumin and lime: Cumin is a member of the same plant family as carrots!
 Add a touch of ground cumin and a few spritzes of lime juice.

-- Ranch seasoning: Carrots and ranch are a natural pair: so why not capitalize on it with boiled carrots?
+- Ranch seasoning: Carrots and ranch are a natural pair: so why not try it with boiled carrots?
 Add a few shakes of homemade Ranch Seasoning or the simplified seasoning from these Carrot Fries.

-- Different fresh herbs: Use another mix of fresh herbs: keep reading for our favorites!
+- Other fresh herbs: Use another mix of fresh herbs, like thyme, basil, oregano or dill.

 - Low in calories, high in fiber: One cup of chopped carrots has only 52 calories and 3.6 grams of fiber. (source)